 I've spent a good deal of my time over a number of years developing a view of word structure known as A-Morphous Morphology, which has a variety of implications for several areas of phonology and morphosyntax.
 It also leads to a theory of clitics (considered to be the analog at the phrase level of affixes and other morphology within words), on which my research was supported for several years by the National Science foundation (grants SBR 95-14682 and BCS 98-76456).
 A book presenting this theory appeared in the Fall of 2005.

 In recent years, I have conducted research on the Surmiran form of Rumantsch with support from the National Science Foundation (BCS-0418410).
 A monograph on this language will eventually appear in the series Oxford Studies of Endangered Languages.

-As Vice-President of CIPL (the International Permanent Committee of Linguists), I have been involved in the organization of the 19th International Congress of Linguists, to take place in Geneva, Switzerland from 22–27 July, 2013.
-For more information, see the Congress Website http://www.cil19.org/en/welcome/: the 3rd Call for Papers was recently issued, with a deadline of 1 September, 2012.
+As Vice-President of CIPL (the International Permanent Committee of Linguists), I was involved in the organization of the 19th International Congress of Linguists, which took place in Geneva, Switzerland from 22–27 July, 2013.
+For more information, see the Congress Website http://www.cil19.org/en/welcome/.

 Be kind to bunnies